 The film is inspirational.
 In the sense that it is heavily 'inspired' from other Hollywood and Bollywood superhero films.
 So, we have our desi superhero who can fly and hear voices of those in distress (a la Superman and Daredevil), can sense danger (Spidey sense) and can slow down time (a direct rip-off of the Quicksilver scene from X-Men: Days of Future Past), and the villain Raka, who can levitate (like Magneto of X-Men fame) and can fly, too.
 The only difference?
 This Jatt dances like a dream and shakes his booty like no other Hollywood superhero does.

-Speaking of booty, there's Kirti (Jacqueline Fernandez) whom Aman loves but is too shy to tell her (Peter Parker, ahoy!).
-The character is sketched so badly that it is only after the interval do we get to know that she, too, is a teacher at the same school.
-She enters the scene in between the first song, in a garish costume, squeals, squeaks, sighs, laughs and (she too) shakes her booty in the booty-licious song Beat pe Booty.
+Speaking of booty, there is Kirti (Jacqueline Fernandez) whom Aman loves but is too shy to tell her (Peter Parker, ahoy!).
+The character is sketched so badly that it is only after the interval that we get to know that she, too, is a teacher at the same school.
+She enters the scene in the first song, in a garish costume, squeals, squeaks, sighs, laughs and (she, too,) shakes her booty in the booty-licious song Beat pe Booty.
 Another waste of a character is the music teacher, Goldie.

-While there are a few 'Jo Bole So Nihaal' moments and passable jokes in the film, it largely fails to retain its grip on the audience, thanks to some insipid screenplay, songs that stick out like a sore thumb and sub-standard set (the fake holy tree and the houses in the colony, to name a couple).
-Tiger is as earnest in his work as he can be—his cool moves (it seems his legs have minds of their own), action sequences and the disarming smile—but it cannot even save the preachy 150-minute long film, forget saving the environment.
+While there are a few 'Jo Bole So Nihaal' moments and passable jokes in the film, it largely fails to retain its grip on the audience, thanks to some insipid screenplay, songs that stick out like a sore thumb and sub-standard set (like the fake holy tree and the houses in the colony).
+Tiger is as earnest in his work as he can be—his cool moves (his legs seem to have a mind of their own), action sequences and the disarming smile—but it cannot even save the preachy 150-minute-long film, forget saving the environment.